 Preliminary estimates may be revised before they are published as final, and final estimates may be revised if errors are found.
 The direction and magnitude of such revisions cannot be predicted.
-When substantial revisions are made, subscribers to our email service are notified, and notes are posted to the MRIP Query Tool and Recreational Fishing Estimate Updates webpage.
+When substantial revisions are made, subscribers to our email service (click on "subscribe" under MRIP Email Notifications) are notified, and notes are posted to the MRIP Query Tool and Recreational Fishing Estimate Updates webpage.